Rangewell

 Legal advice may be essential but, even if you have the right to buy the shares, the greatest challenge may be to provide the funding required.

 The first is simply for co-directors to buy the shares at the market rate.
-This is a share purchase.
+This is a flexible option as it allows you to raise private finance to fund the purchase and ensures you're assuming full control of the departing director's shares.
+This is known as a share purchase.

 The cost of buying out a shareholder will, of course, depend on the value of the company.
 It is rare that a co-director, or a managmeent team, will have sufficient funds on their own, and external finance will be needed.

-Once a price has been agreed, it usually requires a combination of debt and equity that is derived from the buyers, financiers and sometimes even the seller, and can be structured in a number of ways by a combination of funding sources:
+Once a price is agreed, you'll need to raise the cash required to make the purchase.
+This usually requires a combination of debt and equity that is derived from the buyers, financiers and sometimes even the seller, and can be structured in a number of ways by a combination of funding sources:

 Why you need Rangewell to finance the deal